 Before jumping into coursework and hours, make yourself familiar with the Candidate Information Guide, fees, and key dates for exams and deadlines.
 Get a dedicated calendar to help you.
 Start out by getting organized and having a timeline to keep you on track.

-As a first step for determining how to meet the eligibility requirements for the IBLCE Exam, you might want to join my free LIVE webinar, “Becoming a Lactation Consultant,” for discussion about the many options and opportunities as you embark upon this journey.
+As a first step for determining how to meet the eligibility requirements for the IBLCE Exam, you might want to watch my free video series, How to Become a Lactation Consultant, for information about the many options and opportunities as you embark upon this journey.

 Determine which pathway is right for you